Matlactli Omome Miquiztli (FCbk4f7r)

 Glyph or Iconographic Image Description:

 This colorful painting of a simplex glyph-plus-notation has as its focus the date Matlactli Omome Miquiztli ("Twelve Death," or 12-Death), in the religious divinatory calendar called the tonalpohualli.
 The glyph is a frontal view of a skull, white with some gray shading (showing European stylistic influences).
 To the right of the skull the notation shows twelve (matlactli omome) small circles connected by lines.
-These circles (two rows of five and a row of two) are painted green.
-As the contextualizing image shows, this date and two others are boxed in, which is typical of dates, even if there is a shared purpose of separating the images from the alphabetic text.
+These circles (two rows of five and a row of two, as though counted on fingers) are painted green.

 Description, Credit: